How to Make the Ultimate Halal Charcuterie Board that Your Guests will Love

 It is best to dedicate each area of the board to a different type of halal cured meat and play around with the arrangement.
 You can fold, fan or roll the pre-sliced meats, and slice up the salchicon and leave the other half on the board; whatever you fancy.

 Although the meat is crucial to your board, my favourite part is all the cheese that is piled on there.
-I mean, lets face it, cheese is simply the best and can be healthy-ish as extra dopamine is released in every bite.
+I mean, lets face it, cheese is simply unbeatable and can be healthy-ish as extra dopamine is released in every bite.

 I would aim to have 3-5 different cheeses on the board, with varying levels of firmness to complement all the different elements.
 From the strong mature cheddar to the creamy soft brie to the tangy stilton, the possibilities are endless.